slaughteredvomitdolls/slaughteredvomitdolls/README.md

  <p>hi im aya peoples call me aya and my friends call me nonchalant final boss but aya is cool too.</p>

- <p>yes the chopped person with the kevin spencer paper doll in the pfp is me</p>

 <p>im minor, (42 on pony town, 64 on pinterest, 19 on roblox and 14 in general.) feel free to stop speaking to me if im too young or anything. im totally non binairy please use they/them stop calling me "man" "girl" "boy" "miss" IM PERSON IM FUCKING NOBBODY OK SHUT THE FUCK UP
 <p>im french, speaking russian english. dont worry about calling me, i dont got too much of accent. well uh. kinda. by the way if youre the kind of peoples thats says "oui oui baguette" when someone says that theyre french well i hope that you fucking kys. this is not funny. its like if i say if someone is british "yes yes tea" or asian "chong ching dog" like thats so racist stfu. you guys sucks. and after im getting insulted cus im saying racist slurs...huh...</p>